glowkeeper/arweaveFilmPosterArchive/README.md

 The final step of the `filmArchiver.sh` script (which you'll find in the `bin` subdirectory) uses [hooverd](https://github.com/samcamwilliams/hooverd) to push some generated html to [Arweave](https://www.arweave.org).
 The script will output a transaction key from [Arweave](https://www.arweave.org).
 It will look like this:

 ```
-Transaction jUx4RHHb4kyP1-nit4zI_d9xkfzaSZ82RYLyjGmAgPY dispatched to arweave.net:443 with response: 200.
+Transaction HtXA0tn_KdTTy9GgBrhMJ3yrYb4nRymkEgUNbKHTdA8 dispatched to arweave.net:443 with response: 200.
 ```

-Once the transaction has been mined, you can load it in a browser. e.g, [https://arweave.net/jUx4RHHb4kyP1-nit4zI_d9xkfzaSZ82RYLyjGmAgPY](https://arweave.net/jUx4RHHb4kyP1-nit4zI_d9xkfzaSZ82RYLyjGmAgPY).
-That will display the day's international film releases.
+Once the transaction has been mined, you can load it in a browser. e.g, [https://arweave.net/HtXA0tn_KdTTy9GgBrhMJ3yrYb4nRymkEgUNbKHTdA8](https://arweave.net/HtXA0tn_KdTTy9GgBrhMJ3yrYb4nRymkEgUNbKHTdA8).
+That will display the day's international film releases (looks especially good on mobile).
 Enjoy!

-To check the status of a transaction, e.g. `jUx4RHHb4kyP1-nit4zI_d9xkfzaSZ82RYLyjGmAgPY`, load the following: [https://arweave.net/tx/jUx4RHHb4kyP1-nit4zI_d9xkfzaSZ82RYLyjGmAgPY](https://arweave.net/tx/jUx4RHHb4kyP1-nit4zI_d9xkfzaSZ82RYLyjGmAgPY) - if that had not yet been mined, it would've returned `Pending` (it can take up to 10 minutes to mine [Arweave](https://www.arweave.org) transactions).
+To check the status of a transaction, e.g. `HtXA0tn_KdTTy9GgBrhMJ3yrYb4nRymkEgUNbKHTdA8`, load the following: [https://arweave.net/tx/HtXA0tn_KdTTy9GgBrhMJ3yrYb4nRymkEgUNbKHTdA8](https://arweave.net/tx/HtXA0tn_KdTTy9GgBrhMJ3yrYb4nRymkEgUNbKHTdA8) - if that had not yet been mined, it would've returned `Pending` (it can take up to 10 minutes to mine [Arweave](https://www.arweave.org) transactions).

 Because the script finds the day's film releases, a good way of running [filmArchiver.sh](/bin/filmArchiver.sh) is via [cron](https://help.ubuntu.com/community/CronHowto):